Description

 Vicky is very dog friendly and has interacted well with every dog she’s met so far.
 She enjoys playing chase with dogs that match her energy but is also respectful around older or more reserved dogs.
 She could live happily alongside another friendly and balanced dog, but she’d also do well as the only dog in the home, provided she has regular chances to socialise with other dogs on walks or at the beach.
 Her confidence in a new environment may also take a little longer to grow without the reassurance and guidance of resident dogs.

 At home, Vicky is generally well behaved, housetrained, and responsive.
-She loves toys and is highly, highly food motivated, which has been a big help in her training.
-She has not shown any aggression around food or toys, although she will opportunistically help herself to any food left unattended, so you do have to keep an eye on her.
+She loves toys and is highly, highly food motivated, which has been a big help in her training, although she will opportunistically help herself to any food left unattended, so beware!
 She managed to raid a dog food bag which ended in a trip to the vets because she ate so much she could hardly move!
 She is clever (just not when it comes to knowing when to stop eating) and trainable and has already learned how to sit.

-Vicky would thrive in a calm, rural or semi-rural setting with access to a garden and a quiet walking route nearby.
+Vicky would thrive in a calm, rural or semi-rural setting with access to a garden and lovely places to explore nearby.
 She is a gentle and sensitive dog who just needs the right environment and a bit of patience to help her fully relax and continue blossoming.
 She has already come such a long way and, with the right support, will make a loving and loyal companion.
+Her foster family say she is a delight to have around and has slotted into their home so well, so we would love to find an equally as wonderful forever home where she can settle down permanently.